-Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build your C++ application whenever your team pushes or checks in code.
-In this quickstart you learn how to define your CI process for a C++ application developed using Visual Studio IDE.
+Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build your C/C++ application whenever your team pushes or checks in code.
+In this quickstart you learn how to define your CI process for a C++ application compiled with Visual C++.

 - A VSTS account.
 If you don't have one, you can create one for free.
 If your team already has one, then make sure you are an administrator of the team project you want to use.